Buzzec/CSCE_MP1/readme.txt

    ..
 Processing of command-line arguments.

 -- free_list.hpp/cpp: Heder/Implementation files for segment headers
     and free-lists.
-Currently the Add/Remove functions in class FreeList unceremoniously crash.
+Currently the add/remove functions in class free_list unceremoniously crash.
 You will need to add your implementation of these functions.

 -- makefile : This file tells 'make' how to compile everything together.